openshift/oadp-operator/README.md

    ```
    The above specification will install Velero with 3 plugins (azure, gcp and custom-plugin-example).

-### Enable CSI plugin for Velero

-By default the CSI plugin is not enabled, in order to enable the [CSI plugin](https://github.com/vmware-tanzu/velero-plugin-for-csi/) for velero, you need to specify a flag `enable_csi_plugin` and set it to `true` in the `konveyor.openshift.io_v1alpha1_velero_cr.yaml` file during the installation.

 ### Configure Backup Storage Locations and Volume Snapshot Locations